EOLE 2026

 International annual conference cycle, the European Open Source & Free Software Law Event (EOLE) aims to promote the share and dissemination of legal knowledge related to free software, as well as the development and promotion of good practices.
 Initiative born in 2008 from practitioners’ needs, EOLE has for purpose to develop a legal doctrine dedicated to the dissemination of neutral and qualitative information.
-In 2025, EOLE’s focus will be on open source and sovereignty.
-For this new event, we will welcome you to the UPF in Barcelona at the end of october!
+In 2026, EOLE’s focus will be on open source and sovereignty.

 If you want to keep up to date with all the news from the EOLE event, we invite you to subscribe to our newsletter.